zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Christian says, “That's what I thought.
 Did you ask  Mele, too?”
 Liang says, “Yes, and she said she'd rather not.”
 “Rather not” is a p olite way of saying “no,” when someone asks you to do something.
 Someone says, “Wo uld you go to the movie with me?”
 And you say, “Well, I'd rather not.
 I'm k ind of tired.”
 It's a more polite way of saying no.”

 Christian then asks, “Who's next on your list of vi ctims.
 I mean, candidates.”
-A “victim” (victim) is a person who suffers because o f some sort of crime or disease or bad situation – that would be a victim.
+A “victim” (victim) is a person who suffers because of some sort of crime or disease or bad situation – that would be a victim.
 Christia n also uses the word “candidate.”
 A “candidate” is someone who's being c onsidered for a job or for a position, something positive, some sort of opportun ity.
 A candidate could also be someone who wants to be elected to a government pos ition.
 Christian says, “Who's next” – who's the next person – “on your lis t of victims, I mean, candidates.”
 He's making a joke.
 When you want to s ay something bad about someone or criticize something, you may use this fo rm of criticism, or of making a joke that has some sort of criticism in it.
 For e xample, you're talking to your neighbor and the neighbor has a big dog.
 It's a hug e dog and you’re a little afraid of it.
 So, you may say, “So, John how is your lion,  I mean, dog?”
 A lion, of course, is a big, mean, ferocious animal.
 You are c omparing the dog to a lion and so you call it a dog, and then you act like it was a mistake.
 “Oh, I mean” – I meant to say, what I should have said was – “a dog. ” That's how we use that particular structure.

 Christian says, “Who's next on your list of victims , I mean, candidates?”
 Liang says, “You're my last resort.”
 “To be the last reso rt” (resort) means you're the only remaining option, the only possibility left.
 L iang says, “If you won't do it” – if you will not do it – “then I'm sunk.”
 “To be sunk” (sunk) means that you are in a very difficult situation, a situation in which you will probably not succeed, in which you will probably fail.